 On a frankly tedious architectural tour of the coastline, Robert Olmsted happens upon the

 seaport of Innsmouth.
 What he discovers there will threaten his life, test his will and shatter his sanity.
-Hidden Basement brings a darkly comic realisation of this Lovecraft classic to the Horror Festival in a world premiere.
+Hidden Basement brings a darkly comic realization of this Lovecraft classic to the Horror Festival in a world premiere.

 SLOW FADE TO BLEAK